• 9 Reasons to Convert your Short-term Rental to Long-term

 Delivering the Non-Renewal Notice

-There are a few options for properly delivering a non-renewal of lease notice to your landlord or tenant.
-The delivery method you choose can impact whether the notice is considered legally valid.
+A few options exist for properly delivering a non-renewal of lease notice to your landlord or tenant.
+Your delivery method can impact whether the notice is legally valid.

 You can hand-deliver the non-renewal letter directly to the other party or an authorized representative.
 Get a signed acknowledgment of receipt.
 This is often the most straightforward approach but can be difficult if the other party is uncooperative.